fugabi/tinypressco.github.io/_posts/2015-10-18-on-hacker-news.markdown

 - <strong>Overall non-intuitive UX/UI.</strong> Getting reports that the overall execution of the posts, configuration, etc is not very intuitive.
 I agree with this, and will be thinking of ways to optimize for this over the next few weeks.
 - <strong>Android app about page has a typo and links to the wrong twitter account.</strong> Embarrassing.
 Submitting fix for this within a day or two.
 - <strong>If you've installed the Android app and then changed your GitHub username the app constantly crashes.</strong> This is a sign of a deeper issue in the Android app code, and I'll be digging into this as soon as I can.
+- <strong>Markdown live preview.</strong> Because nobody likes to hit a button, especially when they know they don't technically have to.